Car hire comparison made easy

 Subscribe for exclusive offers and deals!

-Rentalcargroup offers a price comparison of all car rental companies in Lyon.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Lyon.
+Rentalcargroup offers a price comparison of all car rental companies in Lyon, France.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Lyon, France.

 Lyon Car Hire Comparison | We offer a price comparison of all car hire suppliers in Lyon but you choose your car hire based on price, car hire agency and fleet choice.

 Lyon is the third largest city in France and centre of the second largest metropolitan area in the country.
 It is the capital of the Rhone-Alpes region and the Rhône département.
 It is known as a gastronomic and historical city with a vibrant cultural scene.
 It is also the birthplace of cinema.

 Lyon is the archetype of the heritage city, as recognised by UNESCO.
 Lyon is a vibrant metropolis which makes the most out of its unique architectural, cultural and gastronomic heritage, its dynamic demographics and economy and its strategic location between Northern and Southern Europe.

 The language of the city is French.
 The local dialect has practically disappeared since one out of two inhabitants were born outside the Rhône département.

 Hotels, tourist attractions and restaurants in popular areas generally have staff capable of working in English.